Vyral/joao-mucciolo-english/_posts/2020-03-30-a-conversation-with-alberto-jardi-from-primaevo.md

 {% include youtube.html %}

-<p style="text-align: center;"><em>Alberto Jardi founded PrimaEvo with the mission of helping people get fresh, organic food delivered directly to their homes.
+<p style="text-align: center;"><em>Alberto Yardi founded PrimaEvo with the mission of helping people get fresh, organic food delivered directly to their homes.
 Here are his recommendations for staying as healthy as possible during a global pandemic.</em></p>

-Today I’m joined by Alberto Jardi from PrimaEvo.
+Today I’m joined by Alberto Yardi from PrimaEvo.
 We love his delicious goods, and every time we have a transaction, my clients get a basket of his wonderful organic products.
 He sat down with me to talk a little bit about his business, the importance of having a healthy diet, and ways to boost your immune system during these crazy times.

-Alberto Jardi&nbsp; is also a life coach, personal trainer, yoga instructor, and longevity enthusiast. **He founded PrimaEvo four years ago as a way to connect those who produce organic food with those who want to consume it.** Small, local entrepreneurs are producing these organic meats, fruits, vegetables, and other products, and PrimaEvo is delivering them to homes all over Nicaragua.
+Alberto Yardi&nbsp; is also a life coach, personal trainer, yoga instructor, and longevity enthusiast. **He founded PrimaEvo four years ago as a way to connect those who produce organic food with those who want to consume it.** Small, local entrepreneurs are producing these organic meats, fruits, vegetables, and other products, and PrimaEvo is delivering them to homes all over Nicaragua.

 {% include pullquote.html %}